Annual Report for 2022

 Downtown Association of Fairbanks Community Services

 The Downtown Association of Fairbanks formed in 1979 to serve its members as a 501c4 nonprofit corporation.
-After realizing that an Association needs to also serve charitable purposes and community needs in downtown’s revitalization, the Downtown Association formed a subsidiary 501c3 corporation, the Downtown Association of Fairbanks Community Services in 2006.
-Today, these corporations encourage downtown’s improvement to benefit the Fairbanks community, advocate for city services and public and private investment downtown, and host major community events like the Midnight Sun Festival and Solstice Fireworks Downtown.
+The Downtown Association formed a subsidiary 501c3 corporation, the Downtown Association of Fairbanks Community Services in 2006 to address community needs in downtown’s revitalization.
+These corporations encourage downtown’s improvement to benefit the Fairbanks community, advocate for city services and public and private investment downtown, and host major community events like the Midnight Sun Festival and Solstice Fireworks Downtown.
 In a public health/public safety connection, the Downtown Association is an important funding partner with the City of Fairbanks to provide the Community Service Patrol program.

 The last 12 months were devoted to recovering lost revenue streams such that the Downtown Association could continue operating.
-Membership dues rebounded some over 2020 levels, gaming revenues stabilized and event revenues returned to pre-pandemic levels.
-With the near-recovery in revenues, the Downtown Association kept working to improve the business climate downtown in ways available to us, so that downtown is a vital, energetic, attractive center of business and community.
+Membership dues rebounded some over 2020 – 2021 levels, gaming revenues stabilized and event revenues returned to pre-pandemic levels.
+The Downtown Association worked to improve the business climate and quality of life downtown in ways available to us, so that downtown is a vital, energetic, attractive center of business and community.

-- Continued as a financial partner with the City of Fairbanks to keep the Community Service Patrol working so that downtown and the community have a better (though not perfect) response to the intensive needs of chronically inebriated people found in public spaces
+- continued as a financial partner with the City of Fairbanks to field the Community Service Patrol so that downtown and the community have a better response to the intensive needs of chronically inebriated people found in public spaces;

 - hosted the 40th Midnight Sun Festival on June 18th with presenting sponsor GoAlaska Media;